mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >> Within the crystal palace, there is no one who knows.

 If you believe the seamless monument of human life and death, and human culture, whatever you say, we believe that [it] is something great, wonderful, which has lots of halos, light coming from your body and from your whole spirit.
 I don’t think so.

-That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security – we always expect [that], in many ways.
+That (seamless monument) is really a crystal palace, a great palace, because it is spiritual security, [so] we always expect [something], in many ways.
 But if you really get into it: there is no one who knows. *There is no one who knows* means spiritual security which lets go of *you* yourself, as freedom.

 If you have *somebody* who knows, you are stuck in this guy or [this name].
 “I know Katagiri”: at that time, I’m really stuck in this guy.
-So who knows?
+So *who* knows?
 No one knows.
 “Know one knows” means you know pretty well, but you must be free from one who knows.
-Because this is the crystal palace – which I am, which you are.
+Because this is the crystal palace, which I am, which you are.
 That is everybody.

 So if you know, you have to be free from the person who knows.
 That is original nature, so-called spiritual security.
 Spiritual security lets you go free, constantly.
 That is spiritual security.
-If there is even slightly somebody or something which knows, that is *[unintelligible]*.
+If there is even slightly somebody or something which knows, that is really [suffering].

 [...]

-In Christian religion, always there is something we know.
-Wonderful divinity, holy spirit, inspiration, catechism, *[unintelligible]*, magic.
-Spiritual greed; lots of stuff there.
-That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for?
-No. Because finally, you are really stuck in there.
+In [certain] religion, always there is something we know.
+Wonderful divinity, holy spirit, inspiration, catechism, [*I ching*], magic.
+Spiritual greed; *lots* of stuff there.
+That’s fine, if that makes you have fun – but is that really the spiritual security you are looking for? *No*.
+Because finally, you are really stuck in there.

 The other day someone came to see me and told me about her life, because she was predicted by one of the [great] Indian religious persons.
-At the time she was not ready to accept that prediction.
-But recently she started to believe [...] his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.
+At the time she was not ready to accept that prediction, but recently she started to believe [the power of] his predictions came to be true! *[He laughs.]* But, not all the predictions he gave; only some.
 [Those predictions she believed] were mostly something unwholesome, bad.
-Because people pay really careful attention to something unwholesome or bad.
+Because people pay really careful attention to something unwholesome or bad; [fate].
 If we are happy, we don’t pay attention, because we are happy; we are really infatuated with happiness, that’s why we don’t pay attention.
-But if you are in unstable conditions, you really pay attention to [the prediction], and then, you create nervousness, paying more careful attention, again and again.
+But if you are in unfavorable conditions, you really pay attention to [the prediction], and then, you create nervousness, paying more careful attention, again and again.
 Finally, you cannot move an inch, right in the middle of prediction.

 Prediction is fine, because in a sense it is true, teaching you who you are.
-In astrology you can get them to tell you what is your future.
+In astrology, or *I Ching*, you can get them to tell you what is your future.
 Yes, it is – but, don’t believe it.
 You should believe this, but you shouldn't be stuck in there.
 You should be free from the [...] prediction, because this is the real process of human life.
 In other words, still there is a chance you can create your life toward the future, because basically everyone is free.
 There is nothing to limit your life, nothing to bound your life, tied up with a certain idea.

-So even though a prediction tells you the truth of your life toward the future – fine.
-The truth is still the *name* of the truth.
+So even if *I Ching* or a prediction tells you the truth of your life toward the future – fine.
+That truth is still the *name* of the truth.
 You have to know *behind* the truth.
 Don’t be cheated by the *name* of truth; you have to know the *real quality* of the truth.
-Take out the name of truth of your life, in the future, in the past – that’s fine.
+Take [up] the name of truth of your life, in the future, in the past – that’s fine.
 But you have to know the real quality.
 For this, you have to take off the clothes of the name of the truth.
 That is really our [practice].

 That’s why Hsueh Tou said, “Within the crystal palace, there is no one who knows.”

 >> Hsueh Tou added the comment, “He has raised it up.”

 *Exactly*.
-Exactly, that is holding, understanding life.
+Exactly, that is [wholly] understanding life.

 #### 1:12:32 end of recording